PLCnext/SampleRuntime/getting-started/Part-10/README.md

    ```

 1. In an OPC UA client like UaExpert from Unified Automation:
-   - In the Address Space pane, open the branch PLCnext -> Runtime -> Data
+   - In the Address Space pane, open the branch PLCnext -> Runtime
    - Add the two new data items to the Data Access View pane.
    - Attempt to change the value of both data items.
 It is not possible to change the value of the Output (read-only) data item.

-   If these tags are not visible in the OPC UA client, make sure that the OPC UA server is configured so that "Marked" variables are visible.

 These OPC UA variables can now be used by the runtime application.